Brazil halts work at Vale mine with hundreds missing after dam burst

 “I know a lot of the affected people: Two sisters-in-law, a cousin, many friends there in the community.
 They’re in the mud,” local resident Carlos Jose dos Santos told Reuters.

 Minas Gerais is still recovering from the 2015 collapse of a larger dam that killed 19 people in Brazil’s worst environmental disaster.
-That dam, owned by the Samarco Mineracao SA joint venture between Vale and BHP Group Ltd, buried a village and poured toxic waste into a major river.
+That dam, owned by the Samarco Mineracao SA joint venture between Vale and BHP Group Ltd (BHP.AX), buried a village and poured toxic waste into a major river.

 New Brazilian President Jair Bolsonaro visited Minas Gerais and flew over the disaster area Saturday morning.
 He dispatched three ministers to the area, who addressed reporters after Zema.